 VIG generates over half of its premiums and profit in CEE

 Vienna Insurance Group focuses on Central and Eastern Europe, and it pursues a long-term strategy in the markets where it is represented.
 It was not only important that VIG was one of the first insurers to take advantage of the opening of the Eastern bloc; it was also a great decision.
-CEE now accounts for more than half of our premium income and pre-tax profit.
+The CEE region without Austria now accounts for more than half of our premium income and pre-tax profit.
 We still see scope for considerable growth in the region.
-In spite of fluctuations in economic activity across Europe and one-off events, average economic growth in the CEE countries is generally twice that of the EU-15 member states (the EU members before the Eastern enlargement in 2004).
+For many years before COVID-19 and the war in Ukraine, economic growth in CEE was on average twice as high as in Western Europe.
+Based on the forecasts of economic experts, we assume that this will be the case again in the long term.
 The continuing economic upturn is leading to higher living standards as well as increased demand for insurance, so there is strong potential as far as insurance is concerned.
-People in Ukraine spend an average of around EUR 35 a year on insurance, and people in Poland about EUR 370 – but in the EU-15 countries the figure is more than EUR 2,700.
+People in Moldova spend an average of EUR 36 a year on insurance, people in Poland about EUR 400 – but in Austria the figure is more than EUR 2,000.

 Why is the Group so successful in Central and Eastern Europe?

-Firstly, because we took advantage of the opportunity to expand into this up-and-coming region early on.
-And second, we’ve implemented a long-term, customer-focused strategy in the various markets.
+We took advantage of the opportunity to expand into this up-and-coming region early on.
+And we’ve implemented a long-term, customer-focused strategy in the various markets.
 With the exception of Russia, we’ve never left any of the markets that we’ve moved into.
 We invest for the long term and make a valuable contribution to the positive development of the insurance markets in which we operate.
-Thirdly, it’s down to our broad spread and diversification, which enables us to capitalise on every opportunity while spreading risk at the same time.
+Our broad spread and diversification enable us to capitalise on every opportunity while spreading risk at the same time.

 How will the Group continue to grow, and where?

-Our compass is still clearly pointing eastwards, but we will also capitalise on specific new business opportunities that present themselves, as was the case in Northern Europe.
-In other words, we always look to exploit growth opportunities.
+VIG’s compass is still clearly pointing eastwards.
+We also capitalise on specific new business opportunities that present themselves, as was the case in Northern Europe.
+In other words, VIG is always looking to seize growth opportunities.
 But CEE will remain our primary focus.
 We still see enormous growth potential there.

 What criteria do you use to pinpoint opportunities for growth?

-Among all of the factors we look at, profitability has to be the main consideration.
+Among all of the factors we look at, profitability is the main consideration.
 We steer clear of moves that won’t pay off.
 We take steps that allow us to benefit from solid economic data, and achieve success and profitability in the long run on account of the long-term perspective we adopt.
-We continually assess options for acquisitions on the market.
-The opportunities we look at don’t always meet our requirements and we make acquisitions when they’re financially viable and make financial sense.
+ESG criteria, i.e. social, environmental and ethical factors, also play an important role.
+Options for acquisitions are continually assessed on the market.
+We make acquisitions when they’re financially viable and make financial sense.

-Our overriding aim is to position ourselves as a reliable, stable partner.
-Our results, among other things, show that we’re moving in the right direction.
-We’ve exceeded our targets every year since 2016.
-Thinking in terms of generations and addressing their different needs, and keeping our promise to support our customers whenever they need us have long shaped our core business.
+VIG positions itself as a reliable, stable partner.
+Thinking in terms of generations and addressing their different needs, and keeping our promise to support our customers whenever they need us have long shaped the core business of our Group.
 So forward-looking management and profitable growth are essential for the Group’s stability in the long run.